ghidora77/GEE_Labs_Website/docs/Lab_01.md

 Expand the image object that is printed to the console by clicking on the dropdown triangles.
 Expand the property called `bands` and expand one of the bands (0, for example).
 Note that the CRS transform is stored in the `crs_transform` property underneath the band dropdown and the CRS is stored in the `crs` property, which references an EPSG code.

 > **EPSG Codes** are 4-5 digit numbers that represent CRS definitions.
 The acronym EPSG, comes from the (now defunct) European Petroleum Survey Group.
 The CRS of this image is [EPSG:26917](https://spatialreference.org/ref/epsg/nad83-utm-zone-17n/).
-You can learn more about these codes from the [ESPG homepage](https://epsg.org/home.html).
+You can learn more about these codes from the [EPSG homepage](https://epsg.org/home.html).

 > The CRS transform is a list `[m00, m01, m02, m10, m11, m12]`in the notation of [this reference](http://docs.oracle.com/javase/7/docs/api/java/awt/geom/AffineTransform.html).
 The CRS transform defines how to map pixel coordinates to their associated spherical coordinate through an affine transformation.
 While affine transformations are beyond the scope of this class, more information can be found at [Rasterio](https://rasterio.readthedocs.io/en/latest/topics/georeferencing.html), which provides detailed documentation for the popular Python library designed for working with geospatial data.